 Assessment Methods for Course Learning Goals

-Attainment of course learning goals may be assessed by one or more of the following:
+Attainment of course learning goals is assessed by one or more of the following:

 - Written assignments

 - Research-based reports